ckelsey/ckronos/README.md

 `ng-model` - *date* - A date string to bind to

 `date-html` - *object* - An object that contains html strings that can be inserted into a day.
-Structure goes year->month-day
+Structure goes year -> month -> day

 `show-time` - *boolean* - Determines if time settings are to be displayed